TwentyFiveEx/TheAncient/README.md

 $ docker run --env-file ./env.file --rm -it theburb/theancient:latest
 ```

 Add the bot to a Discord server.
-For instance, with the bot installation URL found in the Discord developer interface.
+For instance, with the bot installation URL
-Example, where NNNN is the bot id associated with ANCIENT_TOKEN above.
+found in the Discord developer interface.
+Example, where NNNN is the bot id
+associated with ANCIENT_TOKEN above.
 * https://discord.com/oauth2/authorize?client_id=NNNN&permissions=0&integration_type=0&scope=bot+applications.commands

 ## Requirements
 * Python =>3.13

+Please be aware this code comes with zero guarantees that this code will work.
+I
+tried to pick a generally acceptible, open, and simple python image for the
+container image but if you want something more robust, replace it with
+something else.

 ## Contributing
 For contributing to the bot, please see the [development documentation](theancient/docs/devel.md).